knightspore/selecta/README.md

 - [ ] Skip Fwd / Bck on Audio Player
 - [ ] "Load more results" option
 - [ ] Limit search by timeframe
-- [ ] Create "Playlist" while browsing for tracks
-- [ ] Log in with Spotify
-- [ ] Export tracks / playlist to profile

 ## License